10 Natural Ways to Get Rid of Headaches

 Here are a few strategies you can use to improve the tension-relieving factor of your detox bath:

 • Soak in a hot bath containing 1 cup of baking soda.
-Baking soda cleans the skin, destroys bacterial, improves skin conditions and leaves you feeling smooth all over.
+Baking soda cleans the skin, destroys bacteria, improves skin conditions, and leaves you feeling smooth all over.
 Add in 2 cups of magnesium salt to help draw deep circulation toxins to the surface.

 • Add your favorite essential oils for additional calming benefits.
-Lemongrass, lavender, peppermint, frankincense and sandalwood oil have soothing, invigorating and cooling properties which can help your body release built up stress and tension.
+Lemongrass, lavender, peppermint, frankincense, and sandalwood oil have soothing, invigorating, and cooling properties that can help your body release built up stress and tension.
 Choose the scents that are most appealing to your mood.

 headaches